UncleChair/GoFrameBootcamp/content/web-server/initial/project.md

 #### Database

-Although we have not configured the database, we could add logger to the database first:
+Before we add connection to database, a logger would be good for debugging:
 ```yaml {filename="manifest/config/config.yaml"}
 database:
   logger: